 Emergency response is the primary function of Mines Rescue.

 As a legislated emergency service provider for the NSW coal industry, we are responsible for training and maintaining a competent brigade of rescue personnel.
-In the event of an incident at a mine site we provide expert advice and supply necessary equipment.
+In the event of an incident at a mine site, we provide expert advice and supply the necessary equipment.